topbitdu/repres-react/ROADMAP.md

 1. Improve the Application job for namespace
 2. Improve the Application mailer for namespace
 3. Improve the Application record for namespace

+## v1.3
+1. Improve the Ruby Gem Specification to depend on the [Repres HyperText](https://github.com/topbitdu/repres-hyper_text) v1.2 Ruby Gem
+2. Improve the Ruby Gem Specification to never depend on the [Rails](https://github.com/rails/rails) v4.2 Ruby Gem
+3. Improve the Script partial to support the :cdn option